-You should also consider another aspect when choosing a high operating frequency: The bridge becomes more sensitive to the nonlinearizing effect of a possible high input capacitance.
+Please consider also another aspect when choosing a high operating frequency: The bridge becomes more sensitive to the nonlinearizing effect of input capacitance.

 8.3.3.
 DC COMPONENT IN EXCITATION

 The design of the excitation source guarantees that the maximum DC current that may flow to the sensor cannot be higher than the AC excitation current.
 The worst case is possible only on the 2Ω range when the 3 mV excitation is used and lead resistances are low.
 The likelihood of such a worst-case situation depends quite randomly on the difference of the base-emitter voltages of two buffer transistors.